cryptomator/cryptomator.github.io/content/terms.en.md

 The right of withdrawal expires prematurely if

 * Skymatic begins with the execution of the contract (§ 356 para.
 5 BGB),
-* after the Customer, as a consumer, has expressly consented to the commencement of the execution of the contract before the expiry of the revocation period (§ 356 para.
+* after the customer, as a consumer, has expressly consented to the commencement of the execution of the contract before the expiry of the revocation period (§ 356 para.
 5 no. 1 BGB), and
 * the customer as a consumer confirms his knowledge of the loss of the right of withdrawal (§ 356 para.
 5 no. 2 BGB).

 ## §10 Online Dispute Resolution as well as Information According to § 36 VSBG